 No but you will need to sign a letter of authorisation (LOA) authorising the agent to sign on your behalf.
-The International Group has prepared a proforma LOA as shown in the China oil pollution section of the Club website.
+The International Group has prepared a proforma LOA as shown on the Club's website.
 The proforma LOA is known to many legally authorised agents and this is the one in current use.
 It has the footer "IG LOA dated 6 December 2011".
 However, it is recommended that you also sign a contract with the legally authorised agent.
 Currently authorised LOAs will remain in force indefinitely or until the expiry date fixed.